dpopkov/learn/dsajg6e/notes/oop.md

 An abstract base class provides a concrete behavior that relies upon calls to other abstract behavior as in learn.dsajg6e.ch02oop.progressions.AbstractProgression::advance method.

+### Composition design pattern

+If we wish to treat a pair of related values as a single object, for example, so that the pair can be returned from a method, then a solution is to define a new class whose instances store both values as in learn.dsajg6e.ch02oop.generics.ObjectPair.